-If a member of staff suspects that a learner is at risk from a safeguarding issue, they must discuss these concerns with the DSL or Deputy DSL and not take any independent action.
+If a member of staff suspects that a learner is at risk from a safeguarding issue, they must discuss these concerns with one of the DSLs and not take any independent action.
 The concerns must be recorded on the Safeguarding Disclosure Form.

-All contact with outside agencies over issues of safeguarding must be approved by the DSL/Deputy DSL.
+All contact with outside agencies over issues of safeguarding must be approved by a DSL.
 They will decide whether to make a referral.
 In exceptional circumstances, such as in an emergency or a genuine concern that action has not been taken, staff members can speak directly to an external agency.